 For the cookie batter, melt together butter and chocolate chips before stirring in brown sugar, eggs and vanilla.
 Add in dry ingredients, including flour, baking powder and salt.
 Form the dough around a piece of chocolate and bake with half of a marshmallow on top.

 The muffin batter includes plenty of cocoa powder and then a big scoop of chocolate chips.
 These muffins freeze well – if, that is, you have any leftovers.

-Use everyone’s favorite drink as the inspiration for this “hot” chocolate cake from Betty Crocker.
+Use the favorite hot drink as the inspiration for this “hot” chocolate cake from Betty Crocker.
 The base is a moist, chocolate cake that gets its richness from buttermilk and its “heat” from ground red pepper.

-This post was originally published in 2013 and has been updated for 2017.
+This post was originally published in 2013 and is updated regularly.